fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 ### Exercises 9.16-9.19

-Let us now build a frontend for the Ilari's flight diaries that was.
+Let us now build a frontend for the Ilari's flight diaries that was developed in [the previous section](/en/part9/typing_an_express_app).
 The source code of the backend can be found in [this GitHub repository](https://github.com/fullstack-hy2020/flight-diary).

 #### Exercise 9.16